 UPDATE: Russian missile strike on Kremenchuk shopping mall kills at least 13, injures 40

-A Russian missile strike hit a shopping mall in the central Ukrainian city of Kremenchuk in the late afternoon, killing at least 13 people and injuring more than 40 others, the oblast's governor Dmytro Lunin reported on June 27.
+A Russian missile strike hit a shopping mall in the central Ukrainian city of Kremenchuk late in the afternoon on June 27, killing at least 20 people and injuring 59 others, Deputy Head of the President's Office Kyrylo Tymoshenko reported.

-Emergency Service is still looking for victims, Maksym Kovaliev, press officer of the Poltava Oblast administration, told the Kyiv Independent.
-He said that 19 people had been hospitalized after the missile strike took place around 4 p.m. in central Kremenchuk, where firefighters are working to extinguish the flame left at the site of the attack.

-Six of the hospitalized victims are in critical condition and the area of the fire reached 10,000 square kilometers, according to Kovaliev.
-He added that the search for victims continues and the number of victims is expected to rise as rescuers continue their work.
+Head of State Emergency Services Serhiy Kruk said that 25 of the wounded had been hospitalized.
+The area of the fire reached 10,300 square meters, according to the state agency.

+About 36 people were missing after the attack, according to Poltava Oblast Governor Dmytro Lunin.

 "It's useless to hope for decency and humanity from Russia," Zelensky said in a Telegram post.

-Note: UPDATED: Russian missile strike on Kremenchuk shopping mall kills at least 20, injures 59